arafathossain01/JavaScript/README.md

 ## Function

-- function is a reusable block of code that complete a particular task.
+- Function is a reusable block of code that complete a particular task.

 ### Function Creation
 ```js